kokkos/kokkos-tools/README.md

 ## General Usage

  To use one of the tools you have to compile it, which will generate a dynamic library.
-Before executing the Kokkos application you then have to set the environment variable `KOKKOS_TOOLS_LIB` to point to the dynamic library e.g. in Bash:
+Before executing the Kokkos application you then have to set the environment variable `KOKKOS_TOOLS_LIBS` to point to the dynamic library e.g. in the `bash` shell:
 ```
-export KOKKOS_TOOLS_LIB=${HOME}/kokkos-tools/src/tools/memory-events/kp_memory_event.so
+export KOKKOS_TOOLS_LIBS=${HOME}/kokkos-tools/src/tools/memory-events/kp_memory_event.so
 ```

 Many of the tools will produce an output file that uses the hostname as well as the process id as part of the filename.